larsonjj/react-backbone-example/README.md

 An small application that displays marvel character results based on user input using React and Backbone.

+***NOTE:*** Should be run on a server, as the JSXTransformer uses AJAX to convert JSX files into JavaScript

 ## Libraries used
 - [React](http://facebook.github.io/react/index.html) (JSX Syntax)
 - [Backbone](http://backbonejs.org/)